catberry/catberry/docs/modules/placeholders.md

 from modules.

-In some situations you need to render some part of HTML that often repeats in you markup but do not have some complex logic for creation of data context.
+In some situations you need to render some part of HTML that often repeats in your markup but do not have some complex logic for creation of data context.
 In this case it is really handy to use [dustjs partials] (https://github.com/linkedin/dustjs/wiki/Dust-Tutorial#partials) not placeholders.